Gopher: Description

-Gophers weigh around 1/2 lb, and are about 6-8 in in body length, with a tail 1-2 in long.
+Pocket gophers weigh around 1/2 lb, and are about 6-8 in in body length, with a tail 1-2 in long.
 A few species reach weights approaching 1 kg.
-Within any species, the males are larger than the females, and can be nearly double their weight.
+Within any particular gopher species, the males are larger than the females, and can be nearly double their weight.

 Average lifespans are one to three years.
 The maximum lifespan for the pocket gopher is about five years.
 Some gophers, such as those in the genus Geomys, have lifespans that have been documented as up to seven years in the wild.

 Most gophers have brown fur that often closely matches the color of the soil in which they live.
 Their most characteristic features are their large cheek pouches, from which the word "pocket" in their name derives.
 These pouches are fur-lined, can be turned inside out, and extend from the side of the mouth well back onto the shoulders.
 Gophers have small eyes and a short, hairy tail, which they use to feel around tunnels when they walk backwards.

-Pocket gophers have often been found to carry external parasites.
+Pocket gophers have often been found to carry external parasites including, most commonly, lice, but also ticks, fleas, and mites.
 Common predators of the gopher include weasels, snakes, and hawks.